chocolateboy/gm-storage/README.md

 # NAME

-gm-storage - an ES6 Map [wrapper](https://en.wikipedia.org/wiki/Adapter_pattern) for the synchronous userscript storage API
+gm-storage - an ES6 Map wrapper for the synchronous userscript storage API

-# FEATURES

-- implements the full Map API with some helpful extras
-- small (~ 1.2 KB minified)
-- UMD builds for convenient userscript use

 # INSTALLATION

 ```
 $ npm install gm-storage
 ```

+# FEATURES

+- implements the full Map API with some helpful extras
+- small (~ 1 KB minified)
+- no dependencies
+- fully typed (TypeScript)
+- UMD builds for convenient userscript use

 # USAGE